 Today’s digital consumers expect to be able to access your website from any device.
-What this means is that you could be missing out on potential customers if your site isn’t responsive.
+This means you could be missing out on potential customers if your site isn’t responsive.
 Additionally, as a result of Google’s changed in algorithm over the last few years, mobile-first or ‘responsiveness’ is now an important ranking factor.

-If you’re getting ample traffic but visitors just aren’t converting, then you need to re-think your user experience.
-You could try installing a free tool such as HotJar to see where users are dropping off, or rethinking your sitemap layout and positioning of key calls-to-action Still, if you’ve witnessed a complete decline, you might be better off investing in some user experience (UX) discovery.
+If you’re getting ample traffic but visitors just aren’t converting, then you may need to re-think your user experience – including your calls-to-action, sitemap and page layout.
+You could also try installing a free tool such as HotJar to see where users are dropping off and where there might be potential pain points in the user journey.
+If you’ve witnessed a complete decline, you might be better off investing in some user experience (UX) discovery.

-Similar to the above, as your company grows, you might have a complete rebrand or refocus, and in this case, a new website is a no-brainer.
+As your company grows, you might have a complete rebrand or refocus, and therefore a new website is a no-brainer.
 Strong branding makes all the difference when it comes to customer loyalty and brand recognition.
 Make sure your website is depicting your brand and that this is in synergy with the other marketing channels you’re using.

 You should be able to effortlessly update and maintain your website without the influence of an agency or freelancer.
 If this isn’t the case, then we strongly recommend a new site.
 Be sure to keep this in mind when choosing your new platform and agency; you don’t want to have the same issues again a few months down the line.

 We hope this blog has proven useful to you.
 If you’d like to keep up to date with our latest insights, please register for our weekly newsletter.